sanger-archive/aker-sets-ui/README.md

     rm -r public/assets
     RAILS_ENV=production bundle exec rake webpack:compile

 This creates the minified js files and also creates a manifest file that Rails can use to serve these files.
+THESE MUST BE COMMITTED.
 You may want to do all this automatically as a git pre-commit hook e.g.

     #!/bin/sh